esp-rs/book/rust-doc-style-guide.md

 ## Heading Titles

-The books on Rust usually have the heading titles based on nouns or gerunds:
+The books on Rust usually have heading titles based on nouns or gerunds:

 > **Design Patterns**<br>
 > **Using Structs to Structure Related Data**